The London Hairdressing Academy

 Theory and Practical hours 9:30 am to 7:30 pm

-All 20-week NVQ Diplomas combine both in class learning and E-learning.
+All 20-week NVQ Diplomas combine both in class learning and E-Homework.

-All Students studying on a VTCT NVQ programme are required to access E-classes via Google Classrooms & pivot point to complete and submit set homework on non salon class days.
+All Students studying on a VTCT NVQ programme are required to access Google Classrooms to complete and submit set photo homework & Assignments on non class days every week by the given deadline.
+This is mandatory, should learners not be able to complete the out of class work this will result in removal from the programme.

 What does this course involve?